Article · Mar 27, 2026

 The index is (table_name, record_id, changed_at desc) because the query you actually run is “show me the recent changes to this specific row,” not “show me everything that happened on Tuesday.”

 The table lives in a separate audit schema, which keeps it out of your application’s autogenerated TypeScript types and out of the default RLS scope.
-The application code never reads from audit.activity_log directly.

-The trigger function
+Write the trigger function

-One function.
-Covers every table that opts in:
+One function covers every table that opts in:

 create or replace function audit.log_changes()